sodium-friends/docs/docs/finitefieldarithmetic.md

 ``` js
 var bool = sodium.crypto_core_ed25519_is_valid_point(p)
 ```
->The crypto_core_ed25519_is_valid_point() function checks that p represents a point on the edwards25519 curve, in canonical >form, on the main subgroup, and that the point doesn't have a small order.
+Checks that `p` represents a point on the edwards25519 curve, in canonical form, on the main subgroup, and that the point does not have a small order.

 * `p` must be a `buffer` of at least `crypto_core_ed25519_BYTES` bytes